Angels200/MPC-Project-Udacity/README.md

     1.position (x,y)
     2.orientation (psi)
     3. velocity (v)
 and the waypoints (the desired trajectory).
-On the other side the MPC Controller processes the following steps :
+On the other side the MPC Controller processes this data with the following steps :

     1.Receive and Transform the acquired state vector component position from the global system to local (vehicle) system 2.Define the vehicle model